-The tomahawk steak may originate in America, but they are fast becoming more and more popular over here in the U.K. If you've not had the pleasure of seeing a tomahawk steak up close, then you've probably seen one on Facebook or Instagram, and if you're not sure whether you've ever seen one at all, then you almost certainly haven't.
+The tomahawk steak may originate in America, but they are fast becoming more and more popular over here in the U.K. If you've not had the pleasure of seeing a tomahawk steak up close, then you've almost certainly seen one on Facebook or Instagram, and if you're not sure whether you've ever seen one at all, then you probably haven't.
 Their unusual appearance makes them hard to forget, and also super shareable on social media.
 Sometimes referred to as a 'Flinstones' steak (you do feel like a cave man when you're eating one), the tomahawk got its name because of its resemblance to the tomahawk axe, which is fairly obvious once you've seen one.

 The Tomahawk steak is taken from the fore-rib, and cut with the centre rib bone left in.
 The rib bone is left as long as possible and French trimmed for presentation.
 This is what gives the tomahawk it's unique appearance, making it a very memorable dining experience and also one which you'll want to share with your friends.
 Hence their popularity on social media.
 The tomahawk is a rib steak, so like a ribeye, is well marbled and with a generous amount of inner fat, giving it a real delicious depth of flavour.
 Tomahawks usually weigh in at over 1KG each, meaning they make a great sharing steak for a special occasion, or a romantic meal, as there's easily enough to feed two people.
-If you're a fan of ribeyes and you love the flavour of on-the-bone cuts, this is the steak for your.
+If you're a fan of ribeye steak, and you love the flavour of on-the-bone cuts, this is the steak for you.